-Masters and postgraduate study in the UK follows the successful completion of an undergraduate degree, generally lasting for just one year compared to two-year Masters programmes found elsewhere in the world.
-This means students can save time, money and begin their career much quicker with a highly regarded UK postgraduate degree.
+A postgraduate or master's course in the UK follows the successful completion of an undergraduate degree, generally lasting for just one year compared to two-year master's programmes found elsewhere in the world.
+This means international students can save time, money and begin their career much quicker with a highly regarded UK postgraduate degree.

 The UK is home to some of the leading universities in the world, renowned for their quality of teaching and research.
-A UK postgraduate degree is held in high esteem by employers, and for international students studying in the UK it is a fantastic opportunity to improve your English and immerse yourself in a multicultural and exciting community of academics and students.
+A UK postgraduate degree is held in high esteem by employers, and for international students studying in the UK, it is a fantastic opportunity to improve their English and immerse themselves in a multicultural and exciting community of academics and students.
 You will:

-A study carried out in 2013/14 by the Higher Education Statistics Agency showed that 86 per cent of students who completed a Postgraduate Masters in the UK were in full-time employment following graduation, compared to just 75 per cent of undergraduate leavers.
+A study carried out by the Higher Education Statistics Agency showed that 86 per cent of students who completed a postgraduate master's in the UK were in full-time employment following graduation, compared to just 75 per cent of undergraduate leavers.

 There are four main types of taught programme, Master of Arts (MA), Master of Science (MSc), Master of Business Administration (MBA) and Master of Engineering (MEng), with each lasting 1-2 years full-time.

 On a taught programme, students are expected to attend weekly seminars, tutorials and lectures, much like an undergraduate degree, and assessment can be via exam, dissertation or project.

 A Research degree will see students take more responsibility for their work and schedule, basing their study around a thesis while being supervised by an academic.
 The most popular research degree is a PhD, which can take 3-4 years to complete and consists of writing a thesis between 60,000 – 100,000 words which is then presented in an oral examination.

 Other types of Research degrees include the Master of Science (MSc), Master of Philosophy (MPhil) and Master of Research (MRes).
 These degrees are similar to a PhD but not as academically demanding, with papers being much shorter.